arthurbrunborg/InkassoMatcher/README.md

 python3
 ```

-Then you must copy-paste the program code from here: https://raw.githubusercontent.com/arthurbrunborg/InkassoregisteretDemand/main/main.py
+You must then copy-paste the program code from here: https://raw.githubusercontent.com/arthurbrunborg/InkassoregisteretDemand/main/main.py

 Click enter when the whole program has been entered.